KITPraktomatTeam/Praktomat/README.md

 Installation
 ============

-1. Clone praktomat from github including submodules: "git clone --recursive git://github.com/danielkleinert/Praktomat.git"
+1. Clone praktomat from github including submodules:

+    git clone --recursive git://github.com/danielkleinert/Praktomat.git

     If your git version does not support the "--recursive" option:

-     1.a) Clone praktomat "without" submodules: "git clone git://github.com/danielkleinert/Praktomat.git" 1.b) From the praktomat root directory,            run "git submodule init" and then "git submodule update" 1.c) From the subdirectory "media/frameworks/ace", run "git submodule init" and then "git submodule update"
+     1. Clone praktomat "without" submodules: "git clone git://github.com/danielkleinert/Praktomat.git"
+     2. From the praktomat root directory,            run "git submodule init" and then "git submodule update"
+     3. From the subdirectory "media/frameworks/ace", run "git submodule init" and then "git submodule update"

 2. Run "python bootstrap.py" from the praktomat root directory.
 (Python < 2.7 is not supported!)

 3. Run "./bin/buildout" from praktomat root directory.

    You need to have MySQL and PostgresSQL installed - otherwise the packages 'MySQL-python' or 'psycopg2' won't install.
 You can safely outcomment the corresponding package in setup.py if you'll only use the other database.
 (Postgres in OSX: make shure pg_config is found: PATH=$PATH:/Library/PostgreSQL/8.4/bin/)

 4. Create a database in utf-8 encoding.

     MySQL: "CREATE DATABASE Praktomat DEFAULT CHARACTER SET utf8" (http://docs.djangoproject.com/en/dev/topics/install/#database-installation)

    Using postgre on Ubuntu, this might work for creating a darabase "praktomat_default"

      sudo -u postgres createuser -DRS praktomat

      sudo -u postgres createdb -O praktomat praktomat_default

-5. Reconfigure django settings in praktomat/src/praktomat/settings_local.py (http://docs.djangoproject.com/en/1.1/topics/settings/#topics-settings)
+5. Reconfigure django settings in Praktomat/src/settings_local.py (http://docs.djangoproject.com/en/1.1/topics/settings/#topics-settings)

 6. Run "./bin/praktomat syncdb" to populate the database with the required tables of 3rd party applications.
 If prompted don't create a superuser as required tables will be created in the next step.